 Part II: Hormonal Birth Control

-Two of the most popular types of hormonal IUDs are the Mirena and Skyla, which release levonorgestrel (another word for the well-known hormone progesterone) to deter pregnancy.
-This works in two ways: First, progesterone stops an egg from being released and fertilized.
-Progesterone also thickens the mucus around your cervix, making it difficult for sperm to swim up to and fertilize an egg.
+Two of the most popular types of hormonal IUDs are the Mirena and Skyla, which release levonorgestrel (another word for the well-known hormone progesterone) to prevent pregnancy.
+Progesterone thickens the mucus around your cervix, making it difficult for sperm to swim up to and fertilize an egg.
+It also thins the uterine lining, which makes it more difficult for a fertilized egg to implant.

 A few studies have explored fertility post-hormonal IUD: